satisa-tk/Data-Portfolio/README.md

 - Show bestseller of product and channel type are the most of purchase and use water fall graph to see increase and decrease sales by channel.

 ## Insights and Recommendations
-- TV channel isn't the best channel same as previously (5 ranking) , Channel is 1 TOP 1 of purchase but the boardcasting cost too expensive.
+- TV channel isn't the best channel same as previously (5 ranking) , Channel 1 is No.1 of purchase but the boardcasting cost too expensive.
 So telesales and internet is the best way too increase sales because it don't have hidden cost if the business need more profit.

 - Bestseller of product it doesn't mean more profit like houseband product so we can upsell more houseband or R&D new product to increase net profit.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------